bchwu/plate_tracer/README.md

-Workflow of the palte tracking procedure
+Workflow of the plate tracking procedure

 1. Data preparation
    Export the plateIDs from any reconstruction model with a time interval of 1 Myr using the GPlates software.